pfduan/BIG/_build/html/_sources/7-Notes.rst.txt

 dominate all other concerns macroeconomistsshould have.

 \\32.
-Arthur Okun (1975) talks about “trickle-down” in ways related to my use of it. \\33.
+Arthur Okun (1975) talks about “trickle-down” in ways related to my use of it.

+\\33.
 I was led to this observation by the related idea in Frank (1991), ch.
 18, on the rise

 in living standards over time within a country.34.
 See e.g., Romer (2011).

 \\35.
-This is because at this growth rate, average US income in 2046 will be roughly\ :math:`100,000 (in current dollars), while average European income will be `\ 80,000.
+This is because at this growth rate, average US income in 2046 will be roughly100,000 (in current dollars), while average European income will be 80,000.

 \\36.
 A rather accessible, largely nontechnical exposition of the facts surrounding differ-ences in hours worked is given by Rogerson (2006).